otrv4/otrv4/modes/otrv4-standalone-mode.md

 By always requiring encryption, this mode may encourage long-lived sessions.
 The section [Session Expiration](../otrv4.md#session-expiration) of the OTRv4 protocol specification outlines how to mitigate the risks of long-lived sessions.
-For this reason, TLVs type 1 (Disconnected) are necessary in this mode.
+TLVs type 1 (Disconnected) can still be necessary in this mode.

 Furthermore, as this mode always requires encryption, the protocol can get stuck if, for example, a DAKE message is lost and never delivered.
-This mode does not define any strategy, like a timeout, for dealing with such cases; but implementers are recommended to do so.
+This document does not define any strategy, like a timeout, for dealing with such cases; but implementers are recommended to do so.

 Even though there is no need to prefix OTR messages with the five bytes "?OTR:",